 Over the years I have worked with most DAWs that are available on the market.
 From Cubase, Nuendo, Sonar, Pro Tools, Live to Reason.
 A lot of money went into buying that stuff.
 And most of it, I found out, was money not very well spend because most software sucks imo.
 Badly designed workflows and instability are showstoppers for me.
 But the positive thing is that I found out the hard way what I don’t like and what I LOVE.

-I bought Live version 1.2 in early 2002, a year after I bought Reason because Reason lacked audio at the time.
-Live didn’t do MIDI so running both programs in ReWire mode made them very much supplementary to each other.
-A happy couple!
-But over the years stuff started to blur.
+I bought Live version 1.2 in early 2002, a year after I had bought Reason 1.0 because Reason lacked audio at the time.
+Live on the other hand didn’t do MIDI so running both programs in ReWire mode made them very much complementary to each other.
+A great marriage!
+But over the years things started to blur.
 Audio was added to Reason and MIDI tracks were added to Live.
-It made my work a little more complicated since more decision stress was added to my own workflow.
-But again it made me aware of the things I did like and the things I HATED.

 Stretch the time